J-O-B/game-project/README.md

 a button, I would actually replace the string.
 This would have meant creating strings for each possible 'state' of the blocks.
 Luckily I found the idea of transposing an array and this process can be done for me by the computer.

+As I was initially unsure I would be able to complete this game, given my experience, I originally created a simple boilerplate with nothing more than the canvas.
+This allowed me to focus 100% of my efforts on the game, and its functions.
+Only when I had a minimum viable product did I add some form of page features, such as a current score.

 ---------------
 ## **UX**

-As with all projects, creating a great UX design was the cornerstone of this project's design.
-The design I used, means that anyone who has a history of playing video games will immediately be familiar with the layout, as well as being easy enough that those who are not familiar with video game menu's will be capable of navigating easily between all the individual sections.
+As with all projects, creating a great UX design was the cornerstone of this project.
+The design I have used, means that anyone who has a history of playing video games will immediately be familiar with the layout, as well as being easy enough that those who are not familiar with video game menu's will be capable of navigating easily between all the individual sections.

 ### 5 Planes of UX:
 #### 1. Strategy:
 > The strategy for this project is to produce a game where users can have fun playing.
+>
+> As players will be diverse and hold different skill levels, this game must have challenging but not impossible difficulties to allow all users enjoy the game.
+>
-> As this project will probably be contained on my Portfolio in the future, a contact form and links to my social media will be placed in sub-menu areas.
+> As this project will probably be contained on my Portfolio in the future, a contact form and links to my social media will be available.
+>

 To expand further on strategy, I have included some user stories.
 They can be found in the [user stories](#User-Stories) section.